Aliases for OFD1 Gene

 GeneCards Summary for OFD1 Gene

 OFD1 (OFD1 Centriole And Centriolar Satellite Protein) is a Protein Coding gene.
 Diseases associated with OFD1 include Orofaciodigital Syndrome I and Retinitis Pigmentosa 23.
-Among its related pathways are Regulation of PLK1 Activity at G2/M Transition and Signaling by GPCR.
+Among its related pathways are Organelle biogenesis and maintenance and Regulation of PLK1 Activity at G2/M Transition.
 Gene Ontology (GO) annotations related to this gene include alpha-tubulin binding and gamma-tubulin binding.

 UniProtKB/Swiss-Prot Summary for OFD1 Gene